 To take advantage of this form of marketing, there are a few catches.

 First, if you are actively trying to get people to talk about your brand, you have to expect that there will be times that people will say things you don’t like.
-While it’s possible to have some control over the general tone (more on this later), people have opinions, and some will not be favorable.
+While it’s possible to have some control over the general tone, people have opinions, and some will not be favorable.

 The small amount of control that you have is tied up in your selection of influencers and promoters.
 Though you can’t control what they say, you can decide who you want to partner with.

 However, it’s important to treat each one of these individuals as people, not tools.
-Despite how it may look, the most powerful influencers are very busy and have lists of dozens of videos they want to create.
+Despite how it may look, the most powerful influencers are very busy.
 They will always ask themselves the WIIFM (What’s In It For Me) question when they are deciding whose product to discuss in their next video.
 Because of this, it’s important for you to remember that your product needs to work as advertised if you’re going to make the cut with the best influencers.

 From a logistical standpoint, you’ll want to have one or more company representatives dedicated to managing relationships with influencers.
 These brand reps should be continuously reaching out to new influencers.
 Your brand should partner with these individuals in a relationship that is mutually beneficial.